St. Eugene's Care of Creation Ministry

 We work to move our parish and the broader community to have a greater respect for and to take better care of the environment.
 In keeping with Catholic social teachings, we seek to foster awareness of our impact on the planet, reduce our collective carbon footprint, and use the resources of God’s creation wisely for the good of future generations.
 We actively support these goals in the parish through educational and action projects such as planning workshops and carrying out plans for energy and resource conservation.

-Current news from our Ministry:
+News from our Ministry:

 Father Pat has agreed to introduce a Parish-wide resolution to support and make decisions based on Laudato Si* and for everyone to be made aware of the commitment stated in our Parish Information Handbook which is as follows: